chrisjeng/shrugdude/README.md

-How to make a hotkey-ed ShrugDude
+How to Make a Hotkey-ed ShrugDude
 ===

 1. Install [Sublime Text 2 or 3](http://www.sublimetext.com/).
 3 is in beta, but it's more compatible with packages and plugins that can enhance your stuff (like more aggressive auto-complete).
 Sublime is a great text editor, particularly because of it's `Ctrl + D` multi-select/multi-edit capabilities.
 You’ll have to set it as your default text editor (to do so, right click any `.txt` file > `Open with...` > `Always open with Sublime Text 2/3`).